 Numaira Obaid is a Ph.D. student in Chemical Engineering at the University of Toronto under the co-supervision of Professor Sain and Professor Kortschot.
 Prior to joining CBBP for her doctoral studies, she received her B.A.Sc. in Chemical Engineering (Honours) from the University of Waterloo.

-Robenson Cherizol graduated in chemical Engineering graduated 2006 at the Universidad de Oriente of Santiago of Cuba (2006).
-He obtained my Master degree at the department of chemical Engineering in 2011 at Universite Laval of Quebec (2011), Canada.
-February 2011, he integrated the research group of Professor Mohini Sain at the Centre for Biomaterials and Biocomposites Processing of the faculty of Forestry of University of Toronto and also enrolled for his Ph.D. at the department of Chemical Engineering of the University of Toronto.
+Robenson Cherizol graduated in Chemical Engineering in 2006 at the Universidad de Oriente of Santiago of Cuba (2006).
+He obtained his Master’s degree at the Department of Chemical Engineering in 2011 at Universite Laval of Quebec (2011), Canada.
+February 2011, he integrated the research group of Professor Mohini Sain at the Centre for Biomaterials and Biocomposites Processing of the Faculty of Forestry at the University of Toronto and also enrolled for his Ph.D. at the Department of Chemical Engineering of the University of Toronto.
 His doctorate research is realizing in collaboration with Ford Motors Company, which offered him to develop all his thesis research at the Industry and allow him to broaden his professional horizons.

 Shiang Law is one of the senior researchers in the Centre for Biocomposites and Biomaterials Processing.
 He has worked on natural fibre plastic composite project for past 20 odd years.
 He is familiar with most of the plastic processing machinery and mechanical testing equipment.
 Shiang Law’s current research project scopes the development of hybrid biocomposites using organic and inorganic fibres with renewable bioplastics.

-Suhara Panthapulakkal has a Ph.D. in Chemical Engineering from the University of Toronto and also she holds a Ph.D. in Polymer Engineering from the Cochin University of Science and Technology, India.
-After completing her Bachelors and Masters in Applied Chemistry from the University of Calicut, she had completed another Masters in Polymer Technology from the Cochin University of Science and Technology, India.
+Suhara Panthapulakkal has a Ph.D. in Chemical Engineering from the University of Toronto and she also holds a Ph.D. in Polymer Engineering from the Cochin University of Science and Technology, India.
+After completing her Bachelor’s and Master’s in Applied Chemistry from the University of Calicut, she completed another Master’s in Polymer Technology from the Cochin University of Science and Technology, India.
 She has been with the Centre for Biocomposites and Biomaterials Processing (CBBP) since its inception.
 She has more than 3 peer reviewed publications to her credits in various international journals and several publications in conference proceedings.
 She is one of the inventors of the cellulosic microfiber processing technology for the development of high performance materials which has already been implemented by Greencore Composites.
-Her research interest include bio-fibers, bio-polymers, bio-composites, polymer composites, nanofibers and composites, hybrid composites, polymer blends, process and product development.
-Since 2013 July, she has been working as the Project Manager of the NSERC Automotive Partnership Canada Project for developing high-end bio-composites for automotive applications.
+Her research interests include bio-fibers, bio-polymers, bio-composites, polymer composites, nanofibers and composites, hybrid composites, polymer blends, process and product development.
+Since July 2013, she has been working as the Project Manager of the NSERC Automotive Partnership Canada Project for developing high-end bio-composites for automotive applications.